madeleinedaly/future-io/README.md

 # future-io
 An [fantasy-land](https://github.com/fantasyland/fantasy-land) compliant monadic IO library for Node.js.

-Example of building a simple cli app that tells you if a number is even:
+Building a simple cli that tells you if a number is even can look something like this:

 ```js
 #!/usr/bin/node